fermyon/summer-of-spin/challenge-1/README.md

 # Helpful hints

 Some things to keep in mind:
 - There is a bug in the TinyGo compiler that prevents Spin Golang applications from reading files.
-If you want to use Golang, you'll need to pass in the `message.txt` file string some other way (i.e. via the body of a curl request or hard-coding).
+If you want to use Golang, you'll need to pass in the `plans.txt` file string some other way (i.e. via the body of a curl request or hard-coding).
 - When you create a Spin application with multiple components, the way they will interact with each other is through HTTP calls (i.e. localhost:3000/your-component-http-trigger-route).
 In order to do this, you must define an `allowed_outbound_host` in your `spin.toml` file as `http://localhost:3000`.
 - If you get stuck, reach out via our [Discord channel](https://www.fermyon.com/blog/fermyon-discord).
 - Here are some helpful links from the Fermyon documentation: